Child Welfare Certificate

 All coursework must be completed in accordance with the academic procedures of the School of Social Work and the Graduate School governing graduate scholarship and degrees, respectively.

 Applications are accepted throughout the year and students may begin the program during any semester.
-For questions regarding the application forms contact the Child Welfare Certificate Coordinator, Assistant Professor Kristina Nikolova at firstname.lastname@example.org.
+Please apply here Graduate Admissions application.
+Once you apply please make an appointment with Naelah Burks, firstname.lastname@example.org to complete your advising form.
+For questions regarding the application forms contact the Child Welfare Certificate Coordinator, Assistant Professor Kristina Nikolova at email@example.com.

 For questions regarding the Child Welfare Certificate, contact the Child Welfare Certificate Coordinator, Assistant Professor Kristina Nikolova at firstname.lastname@example.org or Program Advisor Sarah Doyle at email@example.com or 313-577-4409.